 Co-teaching In and Through the Arts (C.I.T.A.)
 ProgRAM

-Teachers collaborate with teaching Artists in Mini Residencies to practice arts integration
+Teachers collaborate with teaching Artists to explore ARTS INTEGRATION in their classrooms

 SDMA elementary teachers can explore arts integration with any of A.I.M.'s teaching artists by participating in a C.I.T.A.
-(Co-teaching In and Through the Arts) mini-residency!
+(Co-teaching In and Through the Arts) mini-residency.
 The mini-residency opportunity allows SDMA PK-5 teachers to integrate the arts into a lesson or unit that they already teach.
-For each "mini residency," a teacher works with the artist for 5-10 sessions (40-60 min.s each) for a curricular unit.
+For each residency, a teacher works with the teaching artist throughout a curricular unit.

-- An opportunity for teachers to explore arts integration with one of AIM's teaching artists for 5-10 classroom sessions as part of a unit of study.
+An opportunity for teachers to explore arts integration with a teaching artist for a curricular unit.

 A creative and fun approach to teaching language arts, science, social studies, math, etc. by delivering instruction through an art form.

 A "no commitment" and "no pressure" way for teachers to explore a creative way of teaching through an art form.